Saturday, march 7, 2026 | 9am-3pm

 You will choose your own sessions based upon the times they are offered.
 Many of our sessions do not repeat, and some even overlap, so you’ll have to decide which sessions best suit your interests.

-Housing tours are self-guided, giving you the flexibility to view only those communities that interest you.
-We’ll post signs on campus directing you to our housing areas.
-Once you get there, a member of our housing staff will be on hand to answer questions and show you around.
+Interested in campus housing?
+We’ll offer self-guided housing tours that give you the flexibility to view only the communities that interest you most.
+Housing staff will located in each community to answer questions and show you around.
 Not every housing community is open, but you’ll be able to view a broad selection.

-And finally, our tours do not visit the John C. Hitt Library, Recreation & Wellness Center, the Burnett Honors College, or our bookstore.
-These locations will be open, however, and we encourage you to stop in during your free time.
+Self-paced experiences are also available in the John C. Hitt Library, Recreation & Wellness Center, and Burnett Honors College.
+We encourage you to visit these locations during your free time.

-Yes, each admitted student must register to attend, though parents and other family members can register as guests under one student’s name.
-We want to make certain that everyone gets the attention they need, and fewer people means more one-on-one attention for you, so we limit space.
+Yes, each admitted student who wishes to attend Scholars Day must register.
+Students may list family members or parents attending with them under their registration guest count.
+Space is limited.
+We want to make certain that everyone gets the attention they need, and fewer people means more one-on-one attention for you.
 So, if you need to cancel, please let us know so we can allow others to attend.
 A cancellation link appears in your confirmation email that was sent to you when you signed up.

 One pre-loaded dining retail card valued at $10 will be provided to each student attending Scholars Day—free of charge.
 The card is valid at a variety of restaurants and food vendors in the Student Union and around campus, including our all-you-care-to-eat dining locations.
 The card must be surrendered at the time of use and a balance will not carry over, even if the full value of the card is not used.
 One card will be issued to each registered student.
 Replacement cards may not be issued if lost.